AlbertoR94/AlbertoR94/_projects/1_project.md

     Figure 1: Dataset containing transactional data.
 </div>

-This calculation could be performed directly using Pandas but in this case I’m going to be using a Python library that is specifically designed for analyzing transactional data.
-This library is called Lifetimes and the documentation can be found here.
+This calculation can be performed directly using Pandas but in this case I’m going to be using a Python library that is specifically designed for analyzing transactional data.
+This library is called Lifetimes and the documentation can be found here <a href="https://lifetimes.readthedocs.io/en/latest/">docs</a>.
 However, before doing such analysis, the first step is cleaning and preprocessing data to exclude missing values or rows that are not suitable for analysis.
-The detailed cleaning process can be seen in the accompanying notebook (link), but for the purposes of this report is enough to say that all transaction with no known customer were removed, as well as transactions associated to canceled orders.
+The detailed cleaning process can be seen in the accompanying notebook <a href="https://github.com/AlbertoR94/Python-RFM-analysis-">RFM</a>, but for the purposes of this report is enough to say that all transaction with no known customer were removed, as well as transactions associated to canceled orders.

 Given the preprocessed dataset we can proceed to perform the calculation of the RFM quantities.
 This can be done with the following function which accepts as input the whole transactional data an returns a dataframe where each record represents a customer and the corresponding recency, frequency and monetary value.
 For a definition of these quantities consult the documentation.